Skip to content

 After escaping from the prison pit, I headed to the Bute Yard.
 It’s a magnificent space, but a bit empty on a Monday afternoon, and no food vendors.
 Luckily the bar of the Bute Brew Co. was open, so I enjoyed a couple of their beers.

-After returning to the mainland, I skipped a train to have some fish & chips from Macari’s, a place that came highly recommended to me.
-No place to eat in inside, but luckily the seagulls left me in piece.
+After returning to the mainland, I skipped a train and take some time to have fish & chips from Macari’s, a place that was highly recommended to me.
+No place to eat in inside, but luckily the seagulls left me in piece while I enjoyed my food sitting on a bench outside.Β

 Since I still had all my packing to do, after the last beer at Inn Deep, I then went straight back to the hotel.